RasmusRPaulsen/DTUImageAnalysis/exercises/ex9-AdvancedRegistration/theory/readme.md

 ```

 **Exercise 6**: Show the ortho-view of the ImgT1_B.nii.
 Display the optimal affine matrix found.
 Does it agree with the expected and what is expected?
 Why?

-_If the computing time is excesive, increase the shrink factor._

 You can get the estimated transformation using the following code:
 ```python